diffblue/gitlab/doc/development/documentation/index.md

 - `group`: The [Group](https://about.gitlab.com/company/team/structure/#product-groups)
   to which the majority of the page's content belongs.
-- `info`: The following line, which provides direction to contributors regarding how to contact the technical writer associated with the page's stage and
+- `info`: The following line, which provides direction to contributors regarding how to contact the Technical Writer associated with the page's stage and
   group:

   ```plaintext